wurenkai/UltraLight-VM-UNet/README.md

 2. Run `Prepare_PH2.py` to preprocess the data and form test sets for external validation. </br>

 *D. Prepare your own dataset* </br>
 1. The file format reference is as follows.
 (The image is a 24-bit png image.
-The mask is an 8-bit png image (0 pixel dots for background, 255 pixel dots for target))
+The mask is an 8-bit png image.
+(0 pixel dots for background, 255 pixel dots for target))
 - './your_dataset/'
   - images
     - 0000.png